-There has been a meme going around the Facebook community whereby people write an autobiographical list of 25 factoids about themselves.
-Mine took a while to type (I am both a windbag and a very slow typist) so I thought I may as well post it here too, for posterity:
+There’s a Facebook meme where people write a list of 25 factoids about themselves.
+Mine took a while to type (I am both a windbag and a very slow typist) so I thought I’d post it here too, for posterity:

 1. I have been on the fence about doing this 25 THINGS thing… First, I was going to ignore it, then planned to make up 25 facetious things, but in the end just decided to do it.
 That internal mental tussle between different options, that ends in doing nothing new at all, is the state of my mind at any given time; passionately ambivalent about most things.
 The wheels are spinning constantly but forward progress (if there is any) is slow.

 2. I am the first member of my family (on either side) to be born outside of Australia for 4 generations, which is very rare down there, where most people have shown up rather recently.
 I alone was born in Scotland.
 My parents met at university and had moved to Edinburgh while my dad was completing his studies and, once he was done, they moved back to Australia where the rest of my siblings were born.

 3. As far as I know, even though my family has been in Australia for quite some time, there is no convict in my ancestry.
 This has supposedly been verified on my father’s side; a point of pride for my dad but actually a great disappointment to me… I haven’t given up hope that a long hidden cut-purse or pick-pocket will someday fall out of my mother’s side of the family tree if I shake it hard enough.